Galerkin Scheme Using Biorthogonal Wavelets on Intervals for Elliptic Interface Problems: Wavelet Galerkin Method for the Model Problem

 \section{Wavelet Galerkin Method for the Model Problem \eqref{model}}

-In this section, we describe our Galerkin scheme using the tensor product of biorthogonal wavelets on the unit interval $(0,1)$ for solving the 2D elliptic interface problem in \eqref{model}.
-As usual in FEMs or traditional wavelet numerical methods, the implementation of our Galerkin scheme only employs the primal part of the biorthogonal wavelets.
-However, in sharp contrast to FEMs and traditional wavelet numerical methods which critically rely on the polynomial approximation and Bramble-Hilbert lemma, our proof of the nearly optimal convergence rates in \cref{thm:converg} of our (nontraditional) wavelet Galerkin scheme extensively and critically takes advantages of the dual part of the biorthogonal wavelets and their weighted Bessel properties in fractional Sobolev spaces.
-The standard techniques available in the literature are far from sufficient to prove the nearly optimal convergence rates of our wavelet Galerkin scheme, which has to handle the complicated geometry of the interface $\Gamma$ and to capture singularities of the exact solution $u$ with low regularity near the interface $\Gamma$.
+In this section, we describe our Galerkin scheme using the tensor product of biorthogonal wavelets on the unit interval $(0,1)$ for solving the $d$D elliptic interface problem in \eqref{model}.
+As usual in FEMs or traditional wavelet methods, the implementation of our Galerkin scheme solely relies on the primal part of the biorthogonal wavelets.
+However, the dual part of the biorthogonal wavelets will play a key role for proving theoretical convergence of our proposed method.